elucidium/foodmood-ses/readme.md

 # foodmood

-Submission by Ruiran Xun to Capital One's Summer 2020 software Engineering Summit.
+Submission by Ruiran Xun to Capital One's Summer 2020 Software Engineering Summit.

 Implementation details:
 - Bootstrap was used for base-level front-end design.